JoepVanlier/Hackey-Trackey/README.md

 ### Can I use note delays?
 Yes, but there is a catch.
-For note delays to work reliably, your MIDI settings have to be set in such a way that each row is a multiple of 256 MIDI pulses long.
-Otherwise, roundoff errors will occur which cause values to shift as you enter them.
+For note delays to work reliably, your MIDI settings have to be set in such a way that each row is a multiple of 256 times the resolution MIDI pulses long.
+Otherwise, roundoff errors will occur which cause values or notes to shift as you enter them.

 You can set these in Options => Preferences => Media/MIDI => Ticks per quarter note for new MIDI items.
-The default here is 960, but 1024, 2048 or 4096 is recommended for Hackey Trackey.
+The default here is 960, but 3840 is recommended for Hackey Trackey (as it will work well for 3/4, 4/4, 5/4 and is divisible by 256).
+Note that if you want to work in 7/4 you would need a different factor again (but HT will warn you about this).
 Once configured correctly, you can open the note delay column for any note by simply hitting CTRL + \+ for that column.

 ### Can I enter note lengths?
 Yes you can.
 Hit CTRL \+ \+ twice on a note column to bring up the note length panel.
 This